From bestselling author David Sedaris, the second volume of diaries - the source of his remarkable autobiographical stories.

 There's no right way to keep a diary, but if there's an entertaining way, David Sedaris seems to have mastered it.

 If it's navel-gazing you're after, you've come to the wrong place; ditto treacly self-examination.
-Rather, his observations turn outward: a fight between two men on a bus, a fight between two men on the street, pedestrians being whacked over the head or gathering to watch as a man considers jumping to his death.
+Rather, his observations turn outward: a fight between two men on a bus, a fight between two men on the street; collecting Romanian insults, or being taken round a Japanese parasite museum.
 There's a dirty joke shared at a book signing, then a dirtier one told at a dinner party-lots of jokes here.
 Plenty of laughs.

 These diaries remind you that you once really hated George W. Bush, and that not too long ago, Donald Trump was a harmless laughingstock, at least on French TV.
-Time marches on, and Sedaris, at his desk or on planes, in fine hotel dining rooms and odd Japanese inns, records it.
+Time marches on, and Sedaris, at his desk or on planes, in fine hotel dining rooms and Serbian motels, records it.
 The entries here reflect an ever-changing background-new administrations, new restrictions on speech and conduct.
 What you can say at the start of the book, you can't by the end.
-At its best, A Carnival of Snackery is a sort of sampler: the bitter and the sweet.
-Some entries are just what you wanted.
-Others you might want to spit discreetly into a napkin.

 With sardonic wit and incisive social critiques, David Sedaris has become one of America's pre-eminent humor writers.
 The great skill with which he slices through cultural euphemisms and political correctness proves that Sedaris is a master of satire and one of the most observant writers addressing the human condition today.